The Lactate Threshold

 - An athlete is able to sustain an effort for a certain duration at a higher intensity.

-Normally, the threshold is approximately between 40-60% of the VO2max.
-The faster your body can process waste products, the higher your Lactate Threshold and the faster you will recover from hard efforts.
-This makes the LT the “single most important physiological determinant of performance in events ranging from as short as a 3km pursuit to as long as a 3-week stage race”, according to Dr. Coggan PhD, a well-respected exercise physiologist.
-LT is an important predictor of the endurance performance ability of a cyclist, or for any endurance athlete whatsoever, and therefore provides a strong physiological basis for your training program.
+The faster your body can process waste products, the higher your (second) Lactate Threshold and the faster you will recover from hard efforts.
+This makes the LT2 the “single most important physiological determinant of performance in events ranging from as short as a 3km pursuit to as long as a 3-week stage race”, according to Dr. Coggan PhD, a well-respected exercise physiologist.
+LT2 is an important predictor of the endurance performance ability of a cyclist, or for any endurance athlete whatsoever, and therefore provides a strong physiological basis for your training program.

 - Friel J. The Cyclist’s Training Bible.
 5 ed: VeloPress; 2018.